MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

    dotnet run
     ```

-1. When prompted, enter a question, such as `Where should I stay in London?` and review the response from your generative AI model.
+1. When prompted, enter a question, such as `Where should I go on vacation to see architecture?` and review the response from your generative AI model.

     Note that the response includes source references to indicate the indexed data in which the answer was found.

-1. Try a follow-up question, for example `What can I do there?`
+1. Try a follow-up question, for example `Where can I stay there?`

 1. When you're finished, enter `quit` to exit the program.
 Then close the cloud shell pane.